tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 Restructuring the site would have fixed that.
 Merging all brands together under one common root.
 But we didn't have the capacity back then, and – that would have given us only a level 2.

 We decided to stick with level 3 and payed the price of not always having up-to-date "alternate" links.
-We had a "reaper" cron-job running on the dispatcher who would clean up old files anyway.
+To mitigate, we had a "reaper" cron-job running on the Dispatcher which would clean up files older than 1 week  anyway.
 So eventually all pages were re-rendered anyway at some point in time.
 But that is a trade-off that needs to be decided individually in each project.

 ## Conclusion

-We covered some basic principles on how the dispatcher is working in general and we gave you some examples where you might have to put in a bit more implementation effort to get it right and where you might want to make trade-offs.
+We covered some basic principles on how the Dispatcher is working in general and we gave you some examples where you might have to put in a bit more implementation effort to get it right and where you might want to make trade-offs.

-We didn't go into details on how that is configured in the dispatcher.
-We wanted you to understand the basic concepts, without losing you to the console too early.
+We didn't go into details on how that is configured in the Dispatcher.
+We wanted you to understand the basic concepts and problems first, without losing you to the console too early.
 And – the actual configuration work is well documented – if you understand the basic concepts, you should know what the various switches are used for.

 ## Dispatcher Tips and Tricks